hsalamat/DirectX/Week2/Week2-8-Console-COM-Demo/readme.txt

 The parameters are:

 rclsid
 The CLSID of the coclass.
 For example, you can pass CLSID_ShellLink to create a COM object used to create shortcuts.

 pUnkOuter
-This is only used when aggregating COM objects, which is a way of taking an existing coclass and adding new methods to it.
+This is only used when aggregating COM objects, which is a way of taking an existing coclass a nd adding new methods to it.

 For our purposes, we can just pass NULL to indicate we're not using aggregation.

 dwClsContext
 Indicates what kind of COM servers we want to use.
 For this article, we will always be using the simplest kind of server, an in-process DLL, so we'll pass CLSCTX_INPROC_SERVER.

 One caveat: you should not use CLSCTX_ALL (which is the default in ATL) because it will fail on Windows 95 systems that do not have DCOM installed.

 riid
 The IID of the interface you want returned.
 For example, you can pass IID_IShellLink to get a pointer to an IShellLink interface.

 ppv
 Address of an interface pointer.
 The COM library returns the requested interface through this parameter.